Skip To Content

 8. Soothe Gums With Ice

-An ice pack can help to reduce swelling.
+An ice pack can help reduce swelling.
 Ice can help you to deal with pain and bleeding caused by gingivitis or a cut or scrape on the gumline.
 Icing your mouth is a proactive way to stay comfortable until you can see your dentist for an examination.

 9. Try an Oral Salt Rinse